 What Size Table Lamp Should I Use?

 There are so many beautiful table lamps to choose from to compliment a variety of interior schemes.
-I love using table lamps in my interior design projects to create a statement or subtly light otherwise dark corners.
-Consider scale when choosing your lamps: I'd recommend smaller for bedsides and larger for living rooms.
+I love using table lamps in my interior design projects to create a statement or subtly add light to otherwise dark corners.
+Consider scale when choosing your lamps.
+I'd recommend one of my top interior design lighting tips: use small table lamps for bedsides and large for living rooms.
 Try framing artwork with a pair of table lamps on a console or sideboard - just make sure to choose table lamps that don't obscure your art!

 What Lampshade Do I Need?

 Make sure to check what size shade you will need to match your lamp base.
 There's no particular science to this as it depends on the look you are going for.
-I would advise looking at the size of your lamp base and considering what type of shade will sit most well with your interior scheme.
-A boxed or rectangular shade will match the clean lines of a smart and uniform space, whilst rounded shades will create a softer, more relaxed look.
+I would advise looking at the size of your lamp base and considering what type of shade will sit best with your interior scheme.
+A boxed or rectangular shade will match the clean lines of a smart and uniform space, while rounded shades will create a softer, more relaxed look.

 Whilst matching table lamps are most suitable for sideboards, console tables and bedsides, the living room is the place to get creative with your lighting choices.
 Try mix and matching lamps in your living room to create a beautiful multilayered effect.
-This also doesn't limit you to one table lamp design, so you can put different styles that you love together to create just as sophisticated a look.
+This means you won't be limited to a single lamp design.
+You can put different styles together to create a unique look that is just as sophisticated.
 Always consider how your room is going to be used.
-By combining different types of lighting at a variety of levels - bright chandeliers or spotlights with dimmable wall lights and cosy evening table and floor lamps - you can create the appropriate mood for any occasion.
+By combining different types of lighting at a variety of heights - bright spotlights on the ceiling alongside dimmable lights on the walls, followed by cosy lamps on side and coffee tables - you can create the appropriate mood for any occasion.